Charleon/nodecg-omnilays/README.md

 ### Usage
 Open **http://localhost:9090/dashboard/#** to see the dashboard.
 From here you control the rest of the overlay.
 You should do this from your browser.
 ##### http://localhost:9090/view/OMNILays
 Will display a menu with links where you can choose which screen to display.
-Useful if you're pasting in several screens
+Useful if you're pasting in several screens. be sure to tick the box "keep source in memory" in xSplit, otherwise the menu will pop back up if you switch screens and then come back again
 ##### http://localhost:9090/view/OMNILays/MatchScreen.html
 ![MatchScreen](http://i.imgur.com/rnpHY7I.png)
 This screen contains the Player Panels, controlled through Player Control Panel and Stream Control Panel in the dashboard.
 Test in browser or directly in OBS/xSplit